oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

 ## Task 7: Verifying Helm Configuration
-1. Once the values.yaml is updated, it is important to perform the dry run to validate the configuration is correct.
+1. (Optional) Once the values.yaml is updated, it is important to perform the dry run to validate the configuration is correct.
 To perform this check, run the following command.
       ```
         <copy>